alirza143/vue-js/README.md

-# This Lession about variable/dynamic
+# This Lession about listing data
-Every component must have data function which always return data
+using v-for directive
 # tool use

 Vs-code